-- 1) If smoke is entering the room, check to make sure your baffle boards are properly installed and that the baffle blanket is pushed back flush with the front of the baffle boards. - 2) Check the chimney for blockage due to creosote (See Creosote section on Page 5). - 3) Check draft (See POOR DRAFT section above).
+SMOKES WHEN 1) If smoke is entering the room, check to make sure your baffle boards are properly installed DOOR IS OPEN: and that the baffle blankets are pushed back flush with the front of the baffle boards.

+2) Check the chimney for blockage due to creosote (see Creosote section on Page 5).

+3) Check draft (See POOR DRAFT section above).

+WOOD BURNS 1) The draft control must be closed further.

-WOOD BURNS TOO FAST:
+TOO FAST: 2) Add fuel at lower firebox temperatures.

-- 1) The draft control must be closed further. - 2) Add fuel at lower firebox temperatures. - 3) Load wood side to side and reduce the flow of air under wood. - 4) The door seal may need replacing, check for leakage. - 5) See "Excessive Draft."
+3) Load wood side to side and reduce the flow of air under wood.

-POOR HEAT
+4) The door seal may need replacing, check for leakage.

+5) See "Excessive Draft."

-1) Check your wood.
+POOR HEAT 1) Check your wood.
 Wet, moist, unseasoned wood will not produce heat.

-OUTPUT:

-- 2) Your stove or fireplace insert needs to be seasoned (moisture removed from the steel and brick).
+OUTPUT: 2) Your stove or fireplace insert needs to be seasoned (moisture removed from the steel and brick).
 Continue to burn a fire.
-It normally takes from one to three weeks of burning to season your stove or fireplace insert (See Burn-In Period on Page 6). - 3) See Excessive Draft section above.
+It normally takes from one to three weeks of burning to season your stove or fireplace insert (See Burn-In Period on Page 6).

+3) See Excessive Draft section above.